A MONTANA PRIMER

 GHOST RANCH FUN

 Flying into Billings, Montana you will be picked up and delivered to the ranch by Pam's husband, Dean.
-Once at the ranch there are plenty of things to do besides enjoying wild game meals and visiting the world famous, “Jersey Lilly” Bar and Café in Ingomar, Montana.
-Your trip is at your leisure whether you hike, canoe or try any of the other activities the Parisian family enjoys.
+Once at the ranch there are plenty of things to do besides hiking, fishing, rock hounding, enjoying wild game meals, photography, exercising, visiting the world famous, “Jersey Lilly” Bar and Café in Ingomar, Montana.
+Your trip is at your leisure whether you hike, canoe or want to try any of the other activities the Parisian family enjoys.
+Dean heartily recommends naps, reading, zero use of TV or social media, light exercise, star gazing, evening bonfires and doing it all again the next day.
+Pam believes that while women of a certain age may no longer be designated scenic, they are most certainly still wild.
+There is no finer place than the unspoiled Yellowstone River of Montana to really unwind, let the hair down and appreciate lasting and meaningful relationships.
+One might say that the Ghost Ranch is an exceptional place for friends to hang out and savor the scenic sights, sounds and moments that Montana provides.

 It's your trip so pick and choose what you feel or do nothing; simply recharge and relax!